Social Issues in India

 Effects: The negative effects or major disadvantages of child labour include:

 - Child labour is an inhuman practice.
 The mental growth of the children engaged in child labour is checked.

 - Children get less time and opportunity to go to school.
+They are unable to participate fully in education.
 They are deprived from education which makes them illiterate.

 - Child labour obstructs personal growth.
 The standard of living of people remains low.